Dr Richard Whitaker

 - Email: email@example.com

-My main research interests concern two areas: the study of legislatures, and British centre-right parties and European integration.
+My main research interests concern two areas: the study of legislatures, and British parties and European integration.
 On the first of these, my work so far has focused principally on the European Parliament and its internal organisation, specifically committees, party groups and national parties.
 I have also worked on the relationship between parliament and government at Westminster.
 On the second area, with Adam Cygan and Philip Lynch, I am working on an ESRC-funded project on Parties, Parliament and the Brexit process.
 This project forms part of the ESRC's UK in a Changing Europe programme.
-In the past, with Philip Lynch I have also worked on a Leverhulme-funded project on party competition on the centre-right and have previously researched the Conservatives in the European Parliament (with Philip Lynch).
+In the past, with Philip Lynch I have also worked on a Leverhulme-funded project on party competition on the centre-right and have previously researched the Conservatives in the European Parliament.
 I am currently chairing the Department's research cluster on Parties, Participation and Public Opinion (3PO).